jnsxlx/SVM/README.md

 # SVM
-A python implementation of SVM on MNIST data.
+A python implementation.
+Use SVM to recognize handwritten digits of MNIST data.